Gouripur, Bangladesh

-Gouripur is a small town in northern Bangladesh.
+Gouripur is a town in northern Bangladesh.
 The headquarters of Gouripur Upazila, Mymensingh District, Mymensingh Division, it is 150 km from Dhaka, 20 km from Mymensingh, and 90 km from the border with the Indian state of Meghalaya.
 In Gouripur there is an important railway station on the Narayanganj-Bahadurabad Ghat Line.
 The town is surrounded by several small valleys between high forests.
 The temperature ranges from 12 to 33 C, and the annual rainfall averages 2,174 mm.

 Gouripur House

-Gouripur House is around hundred year old haveli built by then local zamindar Brajendra Kishore Roy Chowdhury.
-Brajendra Kishore Roy Chowdhury and his son Birendra Kishore Roy Chowdhury, were known for their interest in Indian classical music.
+Gouripur House is an almost hundred-year-old haveli built by the then local zamindar Brajendra Kishore Roy Chowdhury.
+He and his son, Birendra Kishore Roy Chowdhury, were well known for their patronization of Indian classical music.
+Following the partition, the property has been managed by Sonali Bank.

-Post partition property seems to be owned by Sonali Bank Bangladesh.